linbaiwpi/RoadNet-RT/README.md

 - h5py==2.10.0

 ## How to use
+### Step 0
+Donwload KITTI Dataset for Road Segmentation and put it in the path "../".
+Or you can modify the dataset path in *roadnet_train.py* and *roadnet_test.py*.
 ### Step 1
 Install the enviroment according to the requirement above.
 ### Step 2